BinBear/breadtrip-ReactiveCocoa-MVVM-/Pods/lottie-ios/README.md

 ## iOS Sample App

-Clone this repo and try out [the Sample App](https://github.com/airbnb/lottie-ios/tree/master/Example) The repo can build a MacOS Example and an iOS Example
+Clone this repo and try out [the Sample App](https://github.com/airbnb/lottie-ios/tree/master/Example) The repo can build a macOS Example and an iOS Example

 The iOS Example App demos several of the features of Lottie